terpnetwork/terp-core/README.md

 ## Stability

 **This is beta software** It is run in some production systems, but we cannot yet provide a stability guarantee and have not yet gone through and audit of this codebase.
-Note that the [CosmWasm smart contract framework](https://github.com/CosmWasm/cosmwasm) used by `wasmd` is in a 1.0 release candidate as of March 2022, with stability guarantee and addressing audit results.

-As of `wasmd` 0.22, we will work to provide upgrade paths *for this module* for projects running a non-forked version on their live networks.
-If there are Cosmos SDK upgrades, you will have to run their migration code for their modules.
-If we change the internal storage of `x/wasm` we will provide a function to migrate state that can be called by an `x/upgrade` handler.

 The APIs are pretty stable, but we cannot guarantee their stability until we reach v1.0.
-However, we will provide a way for you to hard-fork your way to v1.0.

 Thank you to all projects who have run this code in your mainnets and testnets and given feedback to improve stability.